andreabp19/robotat-linalg/README.md

     * Homogeneous transformation matrix operations (generating and setting rotation matrices, setting coordinate vectors, applying homogeneous transformations, applying euler angles)
     * Quaternion structures and operations (addition, substraction, quaternion-scalar and quaternion-quaternion multiplication, conjugate, norm and inverse).
     * Functions for conversions between angles, homogeneous transformations, rotation matrices and quaternions.

-# History and Development

-Robotat Linalg was developed at Universidad del Valle de Guatemala (UVG) as part of two undergraduate thesis in Mechatronics Engineering: the first version in 2022 (https://github.com/danielp96/robotat-linalg) and the second (and current) version in 2025 (this repository).
-Regarding other projects that influenced this work, the first ideas of Robotat Linalg were adapted from CControl (https://github.com/DanielMartensson/CControl) in late 2021, while the structure and routines in Robotat Robotics were influenced by the MATLAB Robotics Toolbox of Peter Corke (https://github.com/petercorke/spatialmath-matlab).